TillF/WASA-SED/docs/index.md

 ### 2.4 Irrigation module

-The irrigation routine was implemented into WASA-SED by Voit (2021)[FIX: Quelle Angeben] to acknowledge the influence of irrigated areas, water abstraction and irrigation water supply on the water budget of subbasins.
+The irrigation module was implemented into WASA-SED by Voit (2021)[FIX: Quelle Angeben] to acknowledge the influence of irrigated areas, water abstraction and irrigation water supply on the water budget of subbasins.

 Various irrigation options are possible to regard the fact that there's rarely sufficient data about irrigation methods on subbasin scale available.
 With the irrigation module it is possible to extract water from different sources in any subbasin and apply it to any subbasin.
 Possible irrigation water sources are: